-Туре Description Trunk Port LAN 1/2 This port is LAN port 1 or 2 on the AWK.
-Yes WLAN 1/2, etc. This is a wireless port for the specific SSID.
+Туре Description Trunk Port LAN 1/2 This port is the LAN 1/2/etc. port on the AWK.
+Yes WLAN 1, etc This is a wireless port for the specific SSID.
 This field will refer to the SSID that you have created.
 If more SSIDs have been created, new rows will be added.